 SEO, TRACKING & ANALYSIS

 SERPRobot – The latest edition to my arsenal, clean and super simple to use with great graphics to easily track your SERP position.
 They offer a 100% free package which allows you to track 300 Keywords, their paid packages are also the best priced around and offer an additional 600 keywords.

 Clicky Analytics – Clicky is an alternative to Google Analytics.
 I find it much faster and easier to use.
 They offer both free and paid options where you can track multiple sites.

-	The other features are heat maps, a spy tool to see exactly what people are doing on your site and a BIG SCREEN, to view stats real-time.
+The other features are heat maps, a spy tool to see exactly what people are doing on your site, and a BIG SCREEN, to view stats in real-time.